-Beat the Heat: 8 Summer Safety Tips for Seniors
+Hot Summer Weather Safety Tips For Seniors

-Cookouts.
-Festivals.
-Gardening.
-Parades.
+Cookouts, festivals, gardening, and parades!
 Summer is a wonderful time for outdoor fun and enjoyment, but for seniors, the heat and sun that come with the season can be dangerous if certain precautions aren’t taken.
-In fact, a recent University of Chicago Medical Center study found that 40 percent of heat-related fatalities in the U.S. were among people over 65.
+Here are eight tips to help ensure you and your senior loved one stay safe during the hot summer months.

 Apply a sunscreen of SPF 30 or higher at least 15-30 minutes before sun exposure.
 Look for a sunscreen that blocks both UVA and UVB rays.
 Reapply frequently if engaging in water activities.

 Sun exposure can irritate seniors’ eyes and cause vision damage.
 Sunglasses should always be worn when exposed to the sun.

 Plan outdoor exercise or activities either first thing in the morning (before 10 a.m.) or later in the evening (after 4 p.m.) when the sun isn’t as hot.
 Remember to hydrate even more than usual when exercising.

 Heat stroke is a life threatening condition.
 Look for heat stroke symptoms, which include high body temperature, dizziness, headache, confusion, and nausea.
 Seek immediate medical attention if these signs are present.

-By following just a few common sense precautions, you and your senior loved one are sure to have a safe and enjoyable summer.
+By following just a few common sense precautions, you and your senior loved one are sure to have a safe and enjoyable summer!